google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 sudo apt -y install docker.io
 ```

-## Run make_examples in “training” mode for training and validation sets, and in "calling" model for test set.
+## Run make_examples in “training” mode for training and validation sets.

 Create examples in "training" mode (which means these `tensorflow.Example`s will
 contain a `label` field).